It’s getting harder and harder to find reliable all-season tires which don’t require you to shell out a significant chunk of your paycheck.

 To me, this is the most important aspect of judging a tire.
 I do not want to feel like churning butter while I drive down the road in my car, which is why stability is of absolute importance.

-These tires are pretty soft, which makes for a comfortable and smooth ride.
+Kelly Edge A/S All-Season Radial Tires are pretty soft, which makes for a comfortable and smooth ride.
 The ride felt airy enough, and the tires weren’t making me overly conscious of the road, which is a problem in many budget tires.

 I felt the rolling resistance was a little on the higher side, though.
 So if you have an electric car which needs low rolling resistance to make up for motor inadequacy, then these tires might not be the right choice.
 But for the most part, I’d say it was a pretty enjoyable and smooth ride.